 - Some of the policies listed above may not apply for Fund grant awards approved prior to July 2, 2012 except as Recipients choose to voluntarily comply with them.

 These policies are intended to help NFOIC sustain the Knight FOI Fund as a tool for civic good, and for uses in future meritorious open government cases.
-For clarification regarding any of these policies, please contact Lara Dieringer (573-882-4856) or Barbara Petersen.
+For clarification regarding any of these policies, please contact NFOIC (352.294.7082) or NFOIC Litigation Committee member Barbara Petersen.
 The policies regarding reimbursements, donation requests and fee sharing only apply where the Recipient has prevailed and/or where costs, expenses, or fees have been recovered.
-Send general inquiries to email@example.com.
+Send general inquiries to firstname.lastname@example.org.